stoguri11/FluidDynamics/README.md

 # Fluid Dynamics Simulation
 This application implements an 9 state cellular automaton to simulate the Navier-Stokes equations of fluid dynamics.

-Requires JDK 8 and is programmed in Java with Maven.
+Java with Maven project -- Requires JDK 8